mathisre/Project-3-FYS4150/README.md

 The non-perihelion text files from the object oriented code contain lines of x-y coordinates for all the planets.

 There are two python programs that create plots.
 Both of them read .txt files from the commandline. solar_system_plots.py plots takes data from the object oriented code and plots the positions of the planets.
-It also calculates the radial distance from the center of mass and plots that as a function of time.
+It also calculates the radial distance from the center of mass and plots that as a function of time. perihelion.py calculates the number of lines in the .txt file and then plots the perihelion angle as a function of time.

 Hey I'm sorry I didn't include a proper conclusion.
 Had a lot to do but that didn't happen.
 That's my bad.